Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Experiments

 \subsection{Other Influence Factors}

 For completeness, we also consider several other influence factors.
-Again, we fix the sampling ratio $|S|/n=5\times 10^{-3}$ as Section~\ref{sec-exp-part1}.
+We fix the sampling ratio $|S|/n=5\times 10^{-3}$ as Section~\ref{sec-exp-part1}.
 As discussed before, the performances of Algorithm~\ref{alg-kc2} and Algorithm~\ref{alg-km2} depend on the ratio $\epsilon_1/\epsilon_2$.
 An interesting question is that how about their stabilities in terms of $\epsilon_1/\epsilon_2$ (in particular, when $\epsilon_1/\epsilon_2\leq 1$).
 We repeat the experiments $20$ times on the synthetic datasets and compute the obtained average objective values and standard deviations.
-In Figure~\ref{fig-stability}, we can see that their performances are actually quite stable when $\epsilon_1/\epsilon_2\geq 2$.
+In Figure~\ref{fig-stability-sup} (the two figures in the first line), we can see that their performances are actually quite stable when $\epsilon_1/\epsilon_2\geq 2$.
 This also agrees with our previous theoretical analysis, that is, larger $\epsilon_1/\epsilon_2$ is more friendly to uniform sampling.

-In Figure~\ref{fig-stability2}, we study the influence of $z'$ on the performances (averaged across $20$ times).
-We vary $z'/\tilde{z}$ from $1.1$ to $2$, where $\tilde{z}=\frac{\epsilon_2}{k}|S|$ is the expected number of outliers contained in $S$.
-We also illustrate the experimental results on the synthetic datasets with varying $k$ from $8$ to $24$, and $z$ from $0.2\%n$ to $10\% n$, in Figure~\ref{fig-exp-objective3} and Figure~\ref{fig-exp-outlier} respectively.
+In Figure~\ref{fig-stability-sup} (the two figures in the second line), we study the influence of $\hat{z}$ on the performances (averaged across $20$ times).
+We vary $\hat{z}/\tilde{z}$ from $1.1$ to $2$, where $\tilde{z}=\frac{\epsilon_2}{k}|S|$ is the expected number of outliers contained in $S$.
+We also illustrate the experimental results on the synthetic datasets with varying $k$ from $8$ to $24$, and $z$ from $0.2\%n$ to $10\% n$, in Figure~\ref{fig-exp-k-sup} and Figure~\ref{fig-exp-outlier-sup} respectively.
 Overall, we observe that the influences from these parameters to the clustering qualities of our algorithms are relatively limited.
 And in general, our algorithms are considerably faster than the baseline algorithms.